shotover/shotover-proxy/docs/examples/redis-clustering.md

 * define how shotover listens for incoming connections from our client application (`redis-benchmark`).
 * configure shotover to connect to the redis cluster via our defined contact points
-* connect our redis source to our redis cluster destination (transform).
+* connect our redis source to our redis cluster sink (transform).

 The below configuration will do the trick.